Habeel-Shamsudeen/GradeIt/README.md

 ## 📧 Contact

-For any inquiries or support, please reach out to \[your email or contact link\].
+For any inquiries or support, please reach out to [me](habeelshamsudeen9895@gmail.com).